evernost/digitalWaveformSynthesis/README.md

 # digitalWaveformSynthesis
-A study on how to synthesize typical audio waveforms digitally.
+A study on the _proper_ ways to synthesize typical audio waveforms digitally.